chvonrohr/k8s-cicd/00-introduction/slides.md

 ### Welcome to our course
 ## DevOps: CI/CD with Kubernetes

-Goal: How to get an application into containers automated onto kubernetes.
+> Goal: Put an application into containers and deliver it continuously to kubernetes.

 Notes:
 Let's run applications in containers with docker, orchestrate them in Kubernetes and their integration as well as delivery with Gitlab.